jublo/codebird-php/README.md

   die();
 }

+// if you have a field `processing_info` in the reply,
+// use the STATUS command to check if the video has finished processing.

 // Now use the media_id in a Tweet
 $reply = $cb->statuses_update([
   'status'    => 'Twitter now accepts video uploads.',